 The Board of Directors is elected by the General Assembly every two years.
 Before the General Assembly and before putting to the vote, the curricula vitae of the applicants are made available to the shareholders.
 Moreover, while the BoD members are selected, criteria such as their career and its relevance to the Company's operations as well as the level of business, legal and financial knowledge are taken into account.

 The above-mentioned Company practices constitute the framework and measures adopted by the Company to minimise any additional risks that could arise from non-compliance with the Special Practice A.1.2.a of the Greek Corporate Governance Code.

-The Company’s Board of Directors, elected by the Annual Regular General Assembly on 08.11.2017 for a two-year term of service, was composed by eight members, was constituted in a body on the same day.
+The Company’s Board of Directors, elected by the Annual Regular General Meeting on 08.11.2017 for a two-year term of service, was composed by eight members, was constituted in a body on the same day.
 As at the 31.10.2018 meeting of the Board of Directors the resignation of Mr. Papaevangelos Evangelos (Deputy Vice President) was accepted and it was decided to continue the management and representation of the company without replacing its resigned member, with a full membership of seven.
-As a result at 30.06.2018 the Board of Directors of the Company is composed of five (5) executive and three (3) non-executive members which are independent.
+As a result at 30.06.2019 the Board of Directors of the Company is composed of four (4) executive and three (3) independent non-executive members.
 (Special Practices A.2.2).
-The Board of Directors maintain a good balance between the number of independent and non- independent members and between the executive and non-executive members.
+The Board of Directors maintains a good balance between the number of independent and non- independent members and between the executive and non-executive members.
 The Company has assessed the size of the Board as sufficient after its expansion.
 The independent, non-executive members have the expertise and experience to be able to provide to the Board of Directors their independent and unbiased opinion.